-- 3.80 Another example is mild dilation of the cerebral ventricles.
+- later, sometimes much later.
+The existence, and significance, of some abnormalities only becomes apparent at later gestation.
+For example, it may not be apparent that a fetus is seriously affected by cytomegalovirus infection (a common herpes virus) until the late second or early third trimester.111 - 3.80 Another example is mild dilation of the cerebral ventricles.
 Most babies will be normal, but a few will develop severe hydrocephalus.
 Which group a particular fetus belongs to will not be known until approximately 32 weeks gestation.
-The woman is in a very difficult situation if she is forced to make a decision about abortion long before this because she will receive uncertain prognostic information rather than the more accurate diagnostic information at later gestation. - 3.81 Victoria has maintained a Birth Defects Register (VBDR) since 1982, which is overseen by the Consultative Council on Obstetric and Paediatric Mortality and Morbidity.
-The council acknowledged the relationship between antenatal screening and abortion in its most recent annual report:

-As a result of increasing uptake of prenatal ultrasound and diagnostic procedures, congenital abnormalities are now frequently being diagnosed leading on to terminations of pregnancy.

-- 3.82 In 2005, most (67.9%) pregnancies affected by chromosomal abnormalities that were reported to the VBDR were terminated, either before 20 weeks gestation (58.7%) or very soon after 20 weeks gestation (9.2%).
+The woman is in a very difficult situation if she is forced to make a decision about abortion long before this because she will receive uncertain prognostic information rather than the more accurate diagnostic information at later gestation.112 - 3.81 Victoria has maintained a Birth Defects Register (VBDR) since 1982, which is overseen by the Consultative Council on Obstetric and Paediatric Mortality and Morbidity.
+The council acknowledged the relationship between antenatal screening and abortion in its most recent annual report: - As a result of increasing uptake of prenatal ultrasound and diagnostic procedures, congenital abnormalities are now frequently being diagnosed leading on to terminations of pregnancy.113 - 3.82 In 2005, most (67.9%) pregnancies affected by chromosomal abnormalities that were reported to the VBDR were terminated, either before 20 weeks gestation (58.7%) or very soon after 20 weeks gestation (9.2%).
 The VBDR reports that the majority of chromosomal abnormalities, especially trisomy 16, which is the most common, lead to spontaneous miscarriage or death soon after birth.
-It noted significant increases in prevalence of some chromosomal abnormalities between 1994-2005, which it believes was primarily related to widespread early prenatal screening identifying cases that would previously have miscarried before being identified.
-Screening may therefore be leading to earlier abortion of fetuses that would otherwise have been miscarried. - 3.83 The Women's published data on pre-20 week abortions in its 2007 Clinical Report.
-In 2005 there was a total of 2977 abortions at the hospital before 20 weeks gestation-65 were for fetal abnormality. - 3.84 The Council on Obstetric and Paediatric Mortality publishes data on post-20 week abortions in its annual report.
-This data is available because any death of a fetus post 20 weeks gestation must be reported.
-In 2005 there was a total of 309 abortions post 20 weeks in Victoria, 129 of which were for fetal abnormality.
-Of these, 105 occurred between 20 and 22 weeks gestation, 23 between 23 and 27 weeks gestation, and one post 28 weeks. - 3.85 Abortions for fetal abnormality at all gestations account for a very small proportion of overall abortions: there were approximately 354 in Victoria in 2006-07, less than 0.02% of total abortions.
-In 2005-06 there were approximately 350 abortions for fetal abnormality, and in 2005 there were approximately 2600 birth defect cases reported to the VBDR.
-This suggests an abortion rate for fetal abnormality of approximately 13%, comparable to the estimate of the Women's of a 10% abortion rate through their Fetal Management Unit.
+114 It noted significant increases in prevalence of some chromosomal abnormalities between 1994-2005, which it believes was primarily related to widespread early prenatal screening identifying cases that would previously have miscarried before being identified.
+115 Screening may therefore be leading to earlier abortion of fetuses that would otherwise have been miscarried. - 3.83 The Women's published data on pre-20 week abortions in its 2007 Clinical Report.
+In 2005 there was a total of 2977 abortions at the hospital before 20 weeks gestation-65 were for fetal abnormality.116 - 3.84 The Council on Obstetric and Paediatric Mortality publishes data on post-20 week abortions in its annual report.
+This data is available because any death of a fetus post 20 weeks gestation must be reported.117 In 2005 there was a total of 309 abortions post 20 weeks in Victoria, 129 of which were for fetal abnormality.118 Of these, 105 occurred between 20 and 22 weeks gestation, 23 between 23 and 27 weeks gestation, and one post 28 weeks.119 - 3.85 Abortions for fetal abnormality at all gestations account for a very small proportion of overall abortions: there were approximately 354 in Victoria in 2006-07, less than 0.02% of total abortions.
+120 In 2005-06 there were approximately 350 abortions for fetal abnormality, and in 2005 there were approximately 2600 birth defect cases reported to the VBDR.
+121 This suggests an abortion rate for fetal abnormality of approximately 13%, comparable to the estimate of the Women's of a 10% abortion rate through their Fetal Management Unit.
 As noted, some of the abortions in cases of chromosomal abnormality would have naturally miscarried.